 Contact Robin Danto at 248-858-0904 for further information about the food safety and preservation unit.

 MSU Extension offers nutrition and physical activity programming to groups.
 All classes are free and require that half of the program participants be food stamp or Medicaid-eligible or Women, Infant and Children (WIC) program participants.
 Each series lasts six weeks and meet weekly.
 Each weekly class is approximately one hour in length.
-These classes are facilitated by college educated nutrition instructors who maintain yearly professional development standards in nutrition.
+These classes are facilitated by college educated nutrition instructors who maintain yearly professional development standards in nutrition and are offered in English and Spanish.
 Contact our office at 248-858-0897 to schedule classes or if you have questions.
 Following is a list of programming we offer:

 Eat Healthy, Be Active is a research/evidence-based curriculum that is aimed at an audience from 9th grade to adults.
 These lessons are interactive and can be tailored to specific audience needs (i.e., limited cognitive ability, increased fiber, etc.).
 Topics covered include food safety, label reading, stretching food dollars, physical activity, and general nutrition.
 Also includes food demonstrations and taste testing.
 Participants are given educational incentives to help them put into practice what they have learned in their classes.